volodymyrhudyma/blog/content/blog/react-hooks-useref.md

 ---
 The **useRef()** is a built-in hook in React, which is used for two purposes:

-* to access DOM elements
+* To access DOM elements
-* to store mutable values which persist between component re-renders
+* To store mutable values which persist between component re-renders

 The hook accepts an argument called **initialValue** and returns a mutable ref object that contains a special **current** property, which stores the passed argument for the full component's lifetime: